Quick answer

 Consistency matters more than speed.

-Signs your child is improving in English
+What are signs my child is improving in English?

 - try speaking English more often